Why 2027 Could Be the Earliest Project Helix Launch Window

 Our Estimate

-Based on AMD’s roadmap, generation cycle history, competitive dynamics, and the current state of industry reporting, Holiday 2027 is our best estimate for Project Helix’s launch.
-This is a reasoned estimate, not a confirmed date.
+Based on AMD’s roadmap, generation cycle history, competitive dynamics, and the current state of industry reporting, late 2027 remains the earliest defensible retail window, but 2028 now looks like the safer estimate for Project Helix’s launch.
+This is still a reasoned estimate, not a confirmed date.

 Status: Speculation based on multiple corroborating factors.